-A 30-minute train ride from Kunming, Mile (弥勒) is a surprisingly nice town.
-Find out what to see.
+Mile (弥勒), a 30-minute train ride from Kunming, is a surprisingly nice town.
+Discover what to see and whether it is worth a day trip.

-Mile (literally meaning Maitreya) is a small town (about 500.000 people) located in the Honghe Hani and Yi Autonomous Prefecture in Yunnan Province (China), the same prefecture where the famous Yuanyang rice terraces are located.
+Mile (弥勒), which literally means Maitreya, or Future Buddha, is a small town (about 500.000 people) located in the Honghe Hani and Yi Autonomous Prefecture in Yunnan Province (China), the same prefecture where the famous Yuanyang rice terraces are located.

-There is very little info about what you can do and see there, and most of them are basically (poor) translations from Chinese to English and don’t have much info.
-So, in this article, I’ll try to give you some useful details if you are planning a trip to the city of the Buddha.
+There is very little info about what you can do and see there, and most of them are basically (poor) translations from Chinese to English and don’t have much information.
+So, in this article, I’ll try to give you some helpful info if you are planning a trip to the city of the Buddha.

 How to get to Mile (弥勒)

 The Mile train station is located about 20 minutes from the city.
-Once you arrive, you can take a Didi (the Uber of China) or a bus to the city centre.
+Once you arrive, you can take a Didi (the Uber of China) or a bus to the city center.

 When is the best time to go to Mile?